fmfi-svt/saml-shibboleth-guide/README.md

 TODO /etc/apache2/sites-available/spmellon.conf

-TODO /var/www/pyinfo.py

-TODO /var/www/spmellon/index.html

-TODO /var/www/spmellon/secret/index.html
+TODO /var/www/sp/sp.py

+> [!NOTE]
-(Since both SP and IdP run on the same virtual machine, for convenience, I directly use the path to idp-metadata.xml.
-In production, this XML file would, of course, be copied to the other machine.)
+> Since both SP and IdP run on the same virtual machine, for convenience, I directly use the path to idp-metadata.xml in the SP config.
+In production, this XML file would, of course, be copied to the other machine.

+> [!NOTE]
+> This config uses mod_wsgi and a small Python website, but that's just an example.
+Python just prints the request variables and does not handle any auth.
+PHP with `phpinfo();`, or just static `secret/index.html`, would work just as well.

 Edit both `/opt/idp4/conf/metadata-providers.xml` and `/opt/idp5/conf/metadata-providers.xml` and add the following at the bottom (just above the last line `</MetadataProvider>`):